9. Database access

 }

-We mentioned that executing a Select query differs from executing an Update, Insert, or Delete command only in the method of the SqlCeCommand object used: ExecuteReader for Select, ExecuteNonQuery for Update, Insert, and Delete.
-We will only comment on the latter method in the code above:
+We've said that executing a query command Select was no different from that of an update order Update, Insert, Delete by the object method SqlCeCommand used : ExecuteReader for Select, ExecuteNonQuery for Update, Insert, Delete.
+We comment only on the latter method in the code above:

-- line 10: the Update, Insert, or Delete statement is executed by the ExecuteNonQuery method of the SqlCeCommand object.
-If successful, this method returns the number of rows updated, inserted, or deleted.
+- line 10: order Update, Insert, Delete is executed by the ExecuteNonQuery object SqlCeCommand.
+If successful, this method returns the number of lines updated (update) or inserted (insert) or destroyed (delete).

-- line 12: this number of rows is displayed on the screen
+- line 12: this number of lines is displayed on screen

-The reader is invited to review an example of this code in action in Section 9.3.2.
+The reader is invited to review an example of how to execute this code, paragraphe 9.3.2.

-The code we have studied is proprietary: it depends on the [System.Data.SqlServerCe] namespace intended for the SQL Server Compact DBMS.
-We will now build the same program with different .NET connectors and see what changes.
+The code we have studied is proprietary: it depends on the [System.Data.SqlServerCe] for the SGBD SQL Server Compact.
+We'll now build the same program with different .NET connectors and see what changes.

 The architecture used will be as follows: